vstconsulting/vstutils/doc/quickstart-front.rst

     }

-2. Register this field to `app.fieldsClasses` to provide appropriate field format to a new field
+2. Register this field to `app.fieldsResolver` to provide appropriate field format and type to a new field

 .. sourcecode:: javascript

     const customFieldFormat = 'customField';
-    app.fieldsClasses.set(customFieldFormat, CustomField);
+    app.fieldsResolver.registerField('string', customFieldFormat, CustomField);

 3. Listen for a appropriate `models[ModelWithFieldToChange].fields.beforeInit` signal to change field Format